Is more transparency the key to better employee wellbeing?

 No wonder then that spending on wellbeing has sky-rocketed over the past 10 years.
 On average, companies are spending £150 a year on wellbeing per employee.
 35% plan to increase their wellbeing spending in the future, and 14% are already spending an eye-watering £2,000 per person.

-Thanks to COVID-19, employee wellbeing has taken a real hit over the past couple of years.
-It's not the only factor, sure, but it's definitely the one on everyone's minds.
+Thanks to the COVID-19 pandemic, economic downturns and some high-profile redundancy drives, employee wellbeing has taken a real hit over the past couple of years.

-Gallup's ‘State of the Global Workplace 2021’ report found that global stress levels have seen a near 20% increase.
-Some regions have had it worse than others, with the US and Canada faring worst (57% of employees feel significant daily levels of stress at work).
+Gallup's ‘State of the Global Workplace 2023’ report found that global stress levels are still at an all-time high (matching the findings from their 2021 report).
+Some regions have had it worse than others, with the US and Canada and the Far East faring worst (57% of employees in each feel significant daily levels of stress at work).

-In support of this, HBR conducted a study looking at wellbeing trends since the start of the COVID pandemic.
+In support of this, HBR conducted a study looking at wellbeing trends since the start of the pandemic.
 They found that 89% of employees believe their wellbeing has declined.
 And between the increased job demands, growing disengagement and a lack of communication, that's totally understandable.
+But what has transparency got to do with employee wellbeing?

-To be honest, it’s a bit of a paradox: if we’re spending more than ever before, why then is wellbeing falling?
+To be honest, it’s a bit of a paradox: if we’re spending more than ever before on employee wellbeing, why is it not improving?

 - Healthy snacks